Spray paint a motorcycle by powder coating the frame

 Priming a motorcycle frame is very important, as it is the waterproof barrier.
 Polyester powder coat on its own is not sufficient protection on steel against corrosion.
 The primer is expensive and most powder coaters will leave out this stage because the customer cannot see it.
 Not only will it prolong the life of the frame against rust but it also produces a smoother finish.
 A knowledgeable powder coater must apply the primer or the paint will be prone to cracking.
 To avoid the frame number being lost Windridge Coatings masks the serial number at the primer stage.
 Depending on how prominent the number is we may not powder coat over it all but lightly wet paint.

 We use one of the most expensive black powders on the market to give you the deepest glossiest black.
 Treat it like any other paint, wash, compound and wax and it will last for decades.

 Windridge Coatings often gives talks to bike clubs and exhibits at bike shows.
 To prove powder coating is tough and not brittle when applied correctly, sample panels are tested by impact with a 2lb ball pein hammer.
 The testing is carried out in front of an audience who are always impressed with our confidence.

 Tests adhesion, curing, quality of paint

 This simple field test is based on a BS3900-E7.
 If the domed paint exhibits cracks, it can indicate poor key, dirty metal i.e. grease under the paint, inadequate curing or poor quality powder, which can be brittle.
-This means the paint is likely to chip during use, paint will crack under pressure from bolts and paint cracking with flexing of the frame, all of which will allow moisture to start rusting.
+This means the paint is likely to chip during use, the paint will crack under pressure from bolts and paint cracking with the flexing of the frame, all of which will allow moisture to start rusting.

-How much does it cost to powder coat a motor bike frame
+How much does it cost to powder coat a motorbike frame

-The price to powder coat a standard frame in black is £155 +VAT.
 To help you estimate prices for your components here are a few examples:

 - Main stand: £15 +VAT